-Fig. 5: The BART Backup Dashboard
+Fig. 1.5: The BART Backup Dashboard

 When you select a monitored BART server, details of all the associated database servers along with their backups and restore activities are displayed as a chart on the Dashboard in the Backup and Restore Activities panel.
-You can filter the list of backups on any criteria that you specify in the filter boxes (the database server, activity, or duration).
+You can filter the list of backups on criteria specified in the filter boxes (database server, activity, or duration).